AjaniBilby/BNF-parser/readme.md

 ## Select

 Will resolve as the syntax tree of the first matching option.
 For instance if you have the select statement `variable | number`, if the parser matches a variable it would be the same as having a `variable` at that point in the sequence.

+> The select statement will always consume the first valid option, and your should order your select statements accordingly
+> i.e.
+> ```bnf
+> program ::= "a" | "aa" ;
+> ```
+> Giving this program "aa" will fail, as it will consume the single "a", then since there is no repetition the program will end leaving the second "a" unconsumed.
+As the syntax did not parse the whole string, this is considered an error.
+> See [Parser](#parser) for information on how to allow partial matches

 ## Omit